passkeydeveloper/passkeys.dev/content/en/docs/use-cases/bootstrapping/index.md

 - If the user selects the "Passkey from another device" option (NOTE: the exact text will vary slightly by platform), then the browser/platform will guide the user through using a FIDO2 security key or the  Cross-Device Authentication (CDA) flow to use a passkey from their smartphone or tablet to deliver a WebAuthn response to the `navigator.credentials.get()` call.

 - Send the WebAuthn response to your server for verification and additional security checks.
-When all checks are successful: the user is authenticated.
-Next, continue to start an authenticated session for this user.
+If all checks succeed then start an authenticated session for this user.

 This is why this is called the Conditional UI (or more commonly, the autofill UI) mode of WebAuthn — the platform authenticator UI that guides the user through the verification, or through using their phone, is only shown if the user has a passkey on this device (or chooses the "another device" option).